Short Online Course in Cinematography

 Does the program include live sessions with the faculty?

 There are no live sessions included as part of this program.
-However for live sessions and on campus specialization workshops, please check our Diploma in Filmmaking program
+However for live sessions and on campus specialization workshops, please check our Advanced Certificate in Filmmaking program

 INR 15,000 (Inclusive of all taxes)

-Completion of this program will earn you a 20% discount on the Filmmaking Diploma Program.
+Completion of this program will earn you a 10% discount on the Filmmaking Advanced Certificate Program.
 For more info please click here.

 - No work experience is required to apply for any of the programs

-- Applicants need to have cleared Xth grade or equivalent
+- It is recommended that applicants have cleared Xth grade or equivalent

 - All candidates need to have reading and speaking proficiency in English